Save-a-dog Scheme (SADS) is a community-based not-for-profit animal welfare organisation

 Who We Are and What We Do

 Save-A-Dog Scheme is an incorporated, non-profit, community-based organisation controlled and operated by volunteers with the help of paid staff.
 It operates as a registered animal shelter and combines this with foster care in the community.
-Each dog is desexed, vaccinated, wormed, microchipped, vet-checked and temperament-assessed prior to adoption.
+Each dog and cat is desexed, vaccinated, wormed, microchipped, vet-checked and temperament-assessed prior to adoption.

 Our No Kill Policy

 Save-A-Dog Scheme has a no kill policy and believes that the dichotomy of a dog being "Mans Best Friend" on the one hand and an unwanted article for destruction on the other is totally unacceptable.
-Save-A-Dog Scheme is a "coal-face" organisation, which saves hundreds of dogs each year and which seeks, by example, to provide a better way of treating non-human animals.
+Save-A-Dog Scheme is a "coal-face" organisation, which saves hundreds of dogs and cats each year and which seeks, by example, to provide a better way of treating non-human animals.